 A Life Straw is a HUGELY helpful piece of equipment to keep in your kit for an emergency situation that outlasts your water supply.

 A radio will be your link to the world, so you will want a reliable one as well as plenty of batteries to keep it operating.
-You can’t count on having electricity so a battery or hand crank, or even solar powered radio is a must.
-You can find these anywhere electronics are sold and many makes are models are recommended by the National Weather Association.
+You can’t count on having electricity, so a battery or hand-crank or even solar-powered radio is a must.
+You can find these anywhere electronics are sold, and many makes and models are recommended by the National Weather Association.

 Flashlight and extra batteries:

-Again, this LED Flashlight doubles as a weather radio, smart phone charger and power bank with cables.
-It’s also handcrank and solar powered to survive when the batteries run out!
-If you’re going to be able to work on anything with your hands free – might be a good idea to have an LED helmet in your bugout bag.
+Again, this LED Flashlight doubles as a weather radio, smartphone charger, and power bank with cables.
+It’s also hand-crank and solar-powered to survive when the batteries run out!
+If you’re going to be able to work on anything with your hands-free – it might be a good idea to have an LED helmet in your bugout bag.

-So where do you store all of these items?
+So, where do you store all of these items?
 You can find waterproof, airtight containers at many retailers and on Amazon.
 These are ideal for storing all of these supplies.
 For an added measure of safety, you can choose to put your supplies in a plastic zip bag before putting them in the containers.
-Container should then be stored off the ground on simple shelving in your basement, cellar, closet, or wherever your location in an emergency would be.
+The container should then be stored off the ground on simple shelving in your basement, cellar, closet, or wherever your location in an emergency would be.

-You don’t need to feel anxiety about disasters happening.
+You don’t need to feel anxious about disasters happening.
 Instead, take that energy and make sure you and your family are prepared.
-As we have already seen, you may only have a moments notice, so a disaster kit such as this is essential.
+As we have already seen, you may only have a moment’s notice, so a disaster kit such as this is essential.